 Plays and Artists 2020

-We are sad that you won’t get the chance to meet our 2020 playwrights and attend readings of their wonderful plays.
-But you can read about them here!
+Since you won’t have the chance to meet our 2020 playwrights and attend readings of their wonderful plays, you can read about them here:

 Our Shrinking, Shrinking World, by Richard Dresser

 Dr. Lyman Hidalgo-Nyquist is a psychotherapist with a climate-induced apocalyptic complex, a loose grasp of therapeutic technique, and a looser grasp of professional ethics.
 When his long-suffering client and his wife decide to see a new, young therapist who’s just moved to town, Lyman’s professional jealousy spikes—along with his fear of losing income—and he meets with the new therapist to set things straight.
 In the comic repartee that follows, the therapists exchange wits and barbs.
 In the end, the only thing certain is climate change as rising water laps at the combatants’ feet in their shrinking, shrinking world.

 A Delicate Arrangement, by Dawn O’Leary